 When and how can I apply for a bursary?

 All bursaries – including those for the most vulnerable young people – will be administered by Highworth.
 You need to complete the application form by 13 September 2019.
 Later applications will be accepted and assessed in order of receipt.
 You will need to attach the requested evidence with your application.

 When will I know if my application has been accepted?

 All assistance is subject to the availability of funds.
 Confirmation of the outcome of the application will be sent in writing or emailed after the closing date.
 There is a possibility of no award, or of a limited award being the outcome of your application.
 If all funds have been allocated, your details will be recorded on a waiting list and you will receive written/emailed confirmation.

 How do we know Schools and Colleges will be fair?

-- Unauthorised absence may result in non-payment of awards, this includes any holidays taken in school time.
+- Unauthorised absence or a poor attendance record may result in non-payment of awards.
+This includes any holidays taken in school time

-- If you require any advice or information, please see Mr Donovan
+- If you require any advice or information, please see Ms M Khalil - Sixth Form Manager

 All financial assistance is subject to the availability of funds.